 ‘How can it not know what it is?’ he asks incredulously.
 ‘How can I know what I am?’ is the question he means to ask.
 The ability to fabricate memories and construct identities has made all knowledge a source of doubt and it forces Deckard to question the authenticity of his own reality.
 Just as Deckard has the Voight-Kampf test to assure him that he is retiring Replicants and not humans, Rachael has a photograph to provide the physical evidence of her fabricated childhood.

-“Photographs are essentially history”, (3) Ridley Scott has argued, but the photographs he imagines in Blade Runner – like the history they represent – are not to be trusted.
+“Photographs are essentially history” (3) Ridley Scott has argued, but the photographs he imagines in Blade Runner – like the history they represent – are not to be trusted.

-Rachael goes to Deckard with the photograph she claims is of her as a child with her mother, but he knows her childhood memories are false and the photograph is no guarantor of authenticity.
+Rachael goes to Deckard with the photograph she claims to be of herself as a child with her mother, but he knows her childhood memories are false and the photograph is no guarantor of authenticity.
 Deckard confronts Rachael with his destructive knowledge, she cries and he is suddenly ashamed of his cruelty.
 He offers her a drink, but she leaves when he goes to fetch a glass.
-When Deckard returns he looks at Rachael's discredited and discarded proof, the photographic trace of a remembered past now revealed to be the record of a false memory.
+When Deckard returns he looks at Rachael’s discredited and discarded proof, the photographic trace of a remembered past now revealed to be the record of a false memory.
 It is an image of any mother and child.
 As he looks at the photograph he realizes that his attack on Rachael was self-harm: his own collection of old photographs are the proof of a history before he was born, from a mythical past he never experienced.
-Deckard knows ultimately he can give himself no assurance that he is not a Replicant.
+Deckard knows ultimately he can give himself no assurance that he is not also a Replicant.

 While he is inspecting Rachael’s photograph, the image animates fleetingly and Deckard relives the remembered sights and sounds of that moment from the past.
 The moving still (4) is not a signifier of memory, but the memory itself encapsulated in physical form – Rachael put her faith in this image and remembered the past through it.
 Leon’s photos are so important to him that he tries to recover them before Deckard can find them.
 Perhaps it is appropriate that they appear to have no subject: Leon has no implanted memories to resolve his lack and no photograph of a mother to put his faith in (